Have you ever wondered how to start your career and get paid well as a freelance writer?

 - Online course copywriting

 And many more options.
-Freelance writing is about finding a balance between a form of writing you enjoy and something that pays you well for your time.
+Starting a career as a freelance writer is about finding a balance between a form of writing you enjoy and something that pays you well for your time.

 3. Who pays freelance writers?